ENEE467/Getting_Started/source/Setup/PC-Setup.rst

 Starting the Container
 ^^^^^^^^^^^^^^^^^^^^^^

-They're similar to the steps shown in the :ref:`this page <opening the workspace in visual studio code>`.
+They're similar to the steps shown in the :ref:`this page <opening in vscode>`.
 Use any of the ``467-<gpu-config>`` configurations when reopening the workspace folder in container.
 The quickest way to get started is to use the ``467-base`` configuration.